Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/TIER.md

 ## Data quality status

-Last updated: 2022-06-07.
+Last updated: 2023-06-16.

 | **Quality check**           | **Quality**
 | --                          | --      |
-| Uses data standard?         | ✅ GBFS
+| Uses data standard?         | ✅ MDS
-| Updated <= 30s?             | ✅
+| Updated <= 30s?             | ❔
 | Correct PROW?               | ❔
-| All NL data?                | ✅
+| All NL data?                | ❔
-| Includes vehicle type?      | ✅
+| Includes vehicle type?      | ❔

-Status: 🟢 Perfect
+Status: 🔴

 ## Improvements to make

-None.
-All seems to work well now.
+New MDS feed need to be implemented by Team Dashboard Deelmobiliteit.

 ## Logs

 | Updated    | Description
 | ----       | ---
+| 2023-06-16 | The MDS credentials work, but getting the vehicles doesn't.
+We ask TIER to investigate why we get an error ('cannot get length of undefined')
+| 2023-06-13 | Feed is still down.
+Today we got the MDS credentials.
+| 2023-06-05 | GBFS-feed is down since May 31th.
+Reason: "CROW DD used version 1.2.
+We (TIER) were accepting any version in the URL, and if the version was not not valid we simply fell back to version 2.1.
+From now we are only accepting major version 2 (and 3 later on)".
+We asked for an alternative feed, in example MDS.
+There is MDS ([docs](https://api-documentation.tier-services.io/docs/data-sharing/MDS/TIER%20MDS%20API%20v1.2.html)) and we'll get the credentials
 | 2022-06-07 | We disabled the old feeds for the 4 NL cities, and activated the new feed.
 The new feed seems to work fine.
 | 2022-05-30 | TIER has created a new GBFS 2.1 feed URL that we can use to get all NL data: https://platform-services.tier-services.io/data-sharing/tier_shard_south_west_europe_middle_east/gbfs/1.2/free-bike-status.
 In the past we had to add a new GBFS 2.2 feed for every new city that TIER started to be active in.
 Good news.
 | 2022-04-28 | TIER has given us access to TIER data of Almere - Almere is active now